LouMkWong/Case-Study---Clique-Bait/README.md

 | Russian Caviar | 697           |
 | Tuna           | 697           |

 > Top 3 products purchased would be "Lobster", "Oyster" and "Crab".
-Interesting that although Russian caviar has the third highest view count among all product but it is the second least sold product.
-Salmon and kingfish also has higher view count then lobster but are sold less then lobster by a small margin.
+Interesting that although Russian caviar has the third highest view counts among all products but it is the second least sold product.
+Salmon and kingfish also has higher view counts than lobster but are sold less then lobster by a small margin.